Where Does My Water Go? Wastewater Treatment in Fairfax County

 1. Noman M. Cole, Jr. Pollution Control Plant.
 In Lorton, Virginia, bordering Pohick Creek, Fairfax County’s Noman Cole Pollution Control Plant has been in operation since 1970.
 The Noman Cole plant is the primary recipient of Fairfax County wastewater, treating 67 million gallons of Fairfax County wastewater per day or 42%.
 Go to: Noman M. Cole, Jr. Pollution Control Plant.

-2. Alexandria Sanitation Authority.
-Near the Woodrow Wilson Bridge, the Alexandria Sanitation Authority’s plant takes in wastewater from the city of Alexandria and a portion of Fairfax County.
+2. Alexandria Renew.
+Near the Woodrow Wilson Bridge, the Alexandria Renew Enterprises plant takes in wastewater from the city of Alexandria and a portion of Fairfax County.
 Water is discharged into Hunting Creek - Cameron Run at the Potomac River.
 This plant treats 32.4 million gallons of Fairfax County wastewater per day or 20%.
-Go to: Alexandria Sanitation Authority.
+Go to: Alexandria Renew.

 3. Blue Plains Treatment Plant.
 Located on the southernmost tip of the District of Columbia, the Blue Plains Treatment Plant takes wastewater from D.C., Maryland, and Virginia, including a portion of Fairfax County.
 In operation since 1938, Blue Plains today is the largest advanced treatment plant in the country, with a total capacity of 370 million gallons per day.
 The plant treats 31 million gallons of Fairfax County wastewater per day or 19%.
 Go to: Blue Plains Treatment Plant.